 How to make solar-infused oil

-Letting the heat of the sun do the infusing work for you takes a bit longer, but the results are just as amazing – and you get to enjoy looking at your pretty bottles every day.
+It may take a bit longer to allow the heat of the sun to do the infusing work for you, but the results are amazing – and you get to enjoy looking at your pretty bottles every day.
 I used solar infusion for these botanical colognes (using vodka instead of oil and fresh citrus and herbs) and these headache and healing balms.

 How to make heat-infused oil